If you’re looking for snowman activities for toddlers and preschoolers, I have a bunch, but I think my favourite is this simple snowman activity tray.

 - small twigs

-I placed everything into the tray, and set it on the table along with several styrofoam meat trays (always sterilize your meat trays in the dishwasher before using them for crafting or play).
+I placed all of the snowman parts into the tray, and set it on the table along with several styrofoam meat trays (always sterilize your meat trays in the dishwasher before using them for crafting or play).
 I also placed a thin fleece blanket on the table.
 It had a kind of “felt board” effect, and kept the pieces from sliding around.

 The oldest chose to work within the defined frame of the styrofoam tray,